 Chronic marijuana use can cause many problems in your life.
-Our Las Vegas facility provides evidence-based treatments that will help you overcome marijuana addiction.
+Our Las Vegas facility provides evidence-based treatment that will help you overcome marijuana addiction.

 Marijuana, also known as weed, pot, grass, bud, herb, ganja, and Mary Jane, is a mind-altering drug made up of the dried leaves, flowers, and stems of the Cannabis sativa plant.
 1 People use marijuana to experience a “high” that is characterized by relaxation, euphoria, heightened sensory perception, and an altered perception of time.
 2 These effects are due to delta-9-tetrahydrocannabinol (or THC), the main psychoactive chemical in marijuana that overactivates cannabinoid receptors found in areas of brain that influence pleasure, memory, sensory and time perception, concentration, and coordinated movement.
 3

 Negative short-term effects of marijuana abuse include anxiety, panic attacks, racing or irregular heartbeats, impaired short-term memory, distorted perception, loss of motor coordination, and impaired attention, judgment, and other cognitive and brain functions.
 3 People who consume too much of the drug at once (or use marijuana with an unexpectedly high potency) can suffer from an acute form of psychosis known as cannabis-induced psychosis.
 These individuals may experience auditory or visual hallucinations, extreme paranoia, delusions, depersonalization, and derealization.
 4